 - Presence of catheter.

 - Genetic component to risk - increased incidence of UTI in the immediate female relatives of women with recurrent UTI, and associated genes have been identified.

-A UTI can present with a range of symptoms, or may be totally asymptomatic and diagnosed only on routine dip testing.
+A urinary tract infection in adults can present with a range of symptoms, or may be totally asymptomatic and diagnosed only on routine dipstick testing.
 The presenting symptoms will vary with the age and sex of the patient and also with the severity and site of the infection but may include:

 - Urinary frequency.